Ill-fitting shoes can ruin a good day. Same goes for your horse.

 One of the newest innovations in horseshoeing is the Megasus Horserunner, a plastic clip-on “sports shoe” for horses.
 Learn more about Megasus Horserunners here.

-I also discovered FormaHoof, which is a Dubai-based company doing really innovative things for equine feet.
+I also discovered FormaHoof, which is an Ireland-based company doing really innovative things for equine feet.
 They provide alternative simple-to-use, no-glue and no-nails, molded shoeing systems.
 Basically, you buy hoof molds (hind and front) that are then injected with FormaHoof material that forms around the hoof and looks like a thick gel coating.
 (See what I mean here.)
 Or watch this short video that shows how to apply FormaHoof.

 Q: Can my horse go barefoot in the winter?